-Even if model uncertainties can be mitigated, the derivations in Sections 2.5 and 2.6 show that incorrect assumptions on the distribution of the true condition X lead to erroneous ROC curves and misinterpretation of the performance of NDE systems.
-In Section 4.8 we investigate the effect on the decision outcomes of adopting ROC curves that do not reflect the true condition of the system.
+However, even if model uncertainties can be mitigated, the derivations in Sections 2.5 and 2.6 show that incorrect assumptions on the distribution of the true condition X lead to erroneous ROC curves and misinterpretation of the performance of NDE systems.
+In Section 4.8 we investigate the effect of such errors on the optimality of decisions.